dcpurton/pgf-cmykshadings/README.md

 The `pgf-cmykshadings` package provides support for CMYK and grayscale shadings for the `pgf` package.
 By default `pgf` only supports RGB shadings.
-Horizontal, vertical, radial, and functional shadings are supported for PDFLaTeX, LuaLaTeX, and XeLaTeX. `pgf-cmykshadings` attempts to produce shadings consistent with the currently selected `xcolor` colour model.
+Horizontal, vertical, radial, and functional shadings are supported for pdfLaTeX, LuaLaTeX, and XeLaTeX. `pgf-cmykshadings` attempts to produce shadings consistent with the currently selected `xcolor` colour model.
 The `rgb`, `cmyk`, and `gray` colour models from the `xcolor` package are supported.